 Can enemies become friends?
-That’s the question at the heart of Peg Cheng’s THE CONTENDERS, a novel featuring two 5th graders–Eunice Yang and Thad Warfield–who couldn’t be more different or hate each other more.
-With Peg’s guidance, students will cultivate their social emotional skills by unpacking the story arcs of two realistic, relatable characters.
+That’s the question at the heart of THE CONTENDERS, a novel featuring two 5th graders–Eunice Yang and Thad Warfield–who couldn’t be more different or hate each other more.
+With author Peg Cheng’s guidance, students will cultivate their social emotional skills by unpacking the story arcs of two relatable characters and the challenges they face.
 This workshop allows teachers and students to address bullying through the power of literature, and discover solutions that build empathy and compassion.

 Duration: 50 minutes

 Audience: 4th, 5th, 6th grade students, and adults

 Maximum: 30 participants

 Fee: $200 if located within an hour’s drive of Seattle.
 Includes 20 signed copies of THE CONTENDERS.
 Extra books may be ordered at the group discount of $5 each.
 For presentations located farther away, the fee is the same but the host is responsible for travel, accommodation, and meals.